Demythization of Structural XML Query Processing: Comparison of Holistic and Binary Approaches, Technical Report: Building FP Plan

 \section{Building FP Plan}

 In this section, we show how to combine the proposed partial-join and semi-join algorithms to build an FP plan for a~TPQ considering non-output query nodes.
-An algorithm building an FP plan is presented in~\cite{wu2003structural}.
-However, this work does not consider non-output query nodes, which is necessary to process XQuery queries.
-We also show that considering the non-output query nodes means the more efficient processing of queries since semi-joins can be used instead of partial-joins (see Section~\ref{sec:exp_nonoutputnodes}).
+We show that considering the non-output query nodes means the more efficient processing of queries since semi-joins can be used instead of partial-joins (see Section~\ref{sec:exp_nonoutputnodes}).
 Moreover, sorting by multiple columns has to be considered to get the lexicographically sorted result of an XQuery query in the ordered mode.
 Our algorithm is called \algo{BuildPlanCore}; it invokes \algo{BuildPlanCons} to build sub-plans for constraining subqueries. \ifdefined\TECHREPORT \else We provide examples demonstrating the both algorithms in our technical report~\cite{techreport}. \fi